camomile-project/LREC2016/abstract.md

 deadline) and the concurrent collaborative annotation period.

-All the script and interfaces related to this campaign are publicly available on CAMOMILE GitHub page.
+All the script and interfaces related to this campaign are publicly available on the CAMOMILE GitHub page.
 Though some were designed specifically for the proposed MediaEval Person Discovery task, we believe that a significant part of the approach is generic enough to be easily ported to a different task where manual and automatic annotation of audio-visual corpora is involved.